Our Middle School

 Year 10 at Marion Middle School in 2021

-The Year 10 program at the Marion Middle School in 2021 will provide students with a thorough preparation for their senior school years, optimising both their academic outcomes and their orientation to their 11-12 destination.
-Benefits of a Year 10 experience at Marion will include:
+The Year 10 program at the Marion Middle School in 2021, provides students with a thorough preparation for their senior school years, optimising both their academic outcomes and their orientation to their 11-12 destination.
+Benefits of a Year 10 experience at Marion, include:

 - excellent student-teacher ratios in all classes, including Mathematics, English and Science